How To Ride from Sparrow Lake to Parry Sound Ontario…

 Severn River Georgian Bay Sea Doo Tour – Jet Skis on Marine Railway…

-The beauty of riding Sea-Doo watercraft is that every lock has room for you, even when other boats have to wait for the next lock-thru.
+The beauty of Sea Doo riding is that every lock has room for you, even when other boats have to wait for the next lock-thru.
 Good thing, because this Severn River stretch also includes a massive lock at Swift Rapids (#43) and a smaller one at Port Severn (#45), but the real eye-popper is the Big Chute Marine Railway (#44).
 Our Sea-Doo watercraft floated on to this engineering marvel and were lifted clear of the water (larger boats are in slings); then the whole rig descended over 17 metres on rail tracks down a hillside before re-entering the water again where we floated off.
 If you think a big cruiser dwarfs you on the water, try sitting dry-docked almost under one on the marine railway!

 View Severn-Georgian Bay South Sea-Doo Tour in a larger map